prNickinv/fraud_detector/README.md

 ### 5. Add Data

 With the container running, drop a CSV file containing transaction data (e.g., `test.csv`) into the local `input` directory.
+If the `input` directory already contains `test.csv`, you can remove it and then add it again in order to trigger the process.

 ### 6. Get Results